 And you can’t use the money freely.
 There are restrictions to how you can use the funds in a prepaid college plan.
 For example, room and board probably aren’t covered.
 These plans generally focus specifically on tuition and fees.

 Despite this, many choose prepaid college plans to lock in a rate.
 They also enjoy the high contribution limits and tax benefits.
-Let’s look at an overview of the major pros and cons of these plans.
+Here are the major pros and cons of these plans.

 |Steady tuition rate||Lack of flexibility|